less_retarded_wiki/3d_rendering.md

 ```

-**PRO TIP**: It also help if you learn a bit about [photography](photo.md) because 3D usually tries to simulate [cameras](camera.md) and 3D programmers adopt many terms and concepts from photography.
+**PRO TIP**: It will also help if you learn a bit about [photography](photo.md) because 3D usually tries to simulate [cameras](camera.md) and 3D programmers adopt many terms and concepts from photography.
 At least learn the very basics such as [focal length](focal_length.md), [pinhole camera](pinhole_camera.md), the "exposure triangle" (shutter speed, [aperture](aperture.md), [ISO](iso.md)) etc. You should know how focal length is related to [FOV](fov.md), what the "f number" means, how to use exposure settings to increase or decrease things like [motion blur](motion_blur.md) and [depth of field](depth_of_field.md), what [HDR](hdr.md) means etc.

 ## Mainstream Realtime 3D